GlitchDetected/NotificationBot/web/public/docs/notifications.md

 **Note:** If NotificationBot does not have the `Mention Everyone` permission inside a channel, it will not be able to notify any server members.

 ### 📫 Filter
-Allows you to select additional types or filter notifications for Bluesky:
+Filters allow you to select additional types or filter notifications for Bluesky:
-- `Send Reposts` will also notify when the user reposts any post.
+- `Send Reposts` will also notify when the user reposts
-- `Send Replies` will also notify when the user replies to any post.
+- `Send Replies` will also notify when the user replies to a post.
-- `Send Quotes` will also notify when the user quotes any post.
+- `Send Quotes` will also notify when the user quotes a post.
 - `Must Contain Image` will only notify when the post contains an image.
 <br />
 <br />

-For all other services, you can take advantage of a regex to blacklist posts:
+For all other platforms, you can use a `regex` to blacklist posts!
+Example regexes:
 - `^\[live\]` will not post anything starting with `[live]`.
 - `insult|badword` will not post anything that includes either `insult` or `badword`.
 - `^(?!support$).+$` will only post that are `support`. (useful for reddit flairs)
 <br />
 <br />

-You can use [regexr.com](https://regexr.com/) or [ChatGPT](https://chatgpt.com/) to create (JavaScript-like) regexes.
+You can use [regexr.com](https://regexr.com/) or [ChatGPT](https://chatgpt.com/) to create JavaScript-like regexes.
-You can use regex keywords to negate the condition, in order to create a whitelist filter.
+You can use regex keywords to avoid a condition, in order to create a whitelist filter.
 The flags used for string matching are `gi`, only the titles and reddit flairs are checked.

 ### Testing your notification
-Test notifications let you see how your message will look like when a video is uploaded or a streamer goes live, basically a simulation
+Test notifications let you see how your notification message will look like

-Therefore, all pings are disabled, so no member will get notified.
+- pings will be disabled
-For streaming platforms like Twitch, mock data is used to simulate a live stream.
+- streaming platforms such as Twitch, mock data is used to simulate a live stream.
-Notification filters will still be ignored.
+- notification filters will still be ignored.

 ## Offline notifications
-If NotificationBot is offline when a video, stream or post is published, your notification will be queued and sent as soon as NotificationBot comes back online.
-You can check NotificationBot’s status on [/status](/status).
+If the bot is offline when a video, stream or post is published, your notification will be queued and sent as soon as the bot comes back online.
+You can check the current status on [/status](/status).

 ## Notification speed
 Notifications are typically sent within these time frames: